FBoissadier/mappView-3dviewer/README.md

 - **Interactive Controls**: Enable or disable camera controls (OrbitControls) for navigating the scene.
 - **Auto-Play Animations**: Automatically play animations defined in the scene.
 - **Responsive Design**: Automatically adjusts to the widget's container size.
+- **Bind Attribute**: Struct to bind attributes from the scene to opcua variable properties

 ## Configuration Options